 20 pages Length

 Retailers and industry experts can use this data to benchmark their year’s successes against that of their competitors.
-It highlights where improvements can be made and what you’re doing right with your strategy so far.

 We’ve investigated each site’s performance across nine metrics, providing qualitative scores that are ranked against each other individually.
-This is where the best insight comes in, as your site may be topping the chart for SEO Visibility but struggling to make the top ten for Link Authority or Brand Reach.
+This is where the best insight comes in, as your site may be topping the chart for Online Visibility but struggling to make the top ten for Link Authority or Brand Reach.

 We can only showcase the top retailers in this report, otherwise, it would be far too long.
 But, if you don’t see yourself featured, fear not.
 Our data is sourced from the entire industry meaning we’ll have your metrics neatly stored away somewhere.
 Just ask and we’ll dig them out for you.